Saltwater Fish, Pacific Northwest

 The head is long with a long snout that ends in a small mouth.
 There are no spines on its back.
 The tail fin is very small and fan shaped.
 The male has a brood pouch just behind the vent, formed by 2 folds of the body wall meeting along the mid line.

 The males can reach up to 30 cm in length and the female can get a bit bigger.
-They occur from Alaska to Southern California including all of BC Coastal Region.
+They occur from Alaska to Southern California including all of the Pacific Northwest.

 The pipefish like its cousin the seahorse is quite different from other fish, the male carries the eggs in his brood pouch, even after the eggs hatch, the young remain in the brood pouch until they are old enough to head out on their own with the male being the only one to care for them.